 Turn off lights from the room when you don’t need it.
 It may seem insignificant, but lights produce heat, even LED lights when turned on.
 If you have several lights in your house, then this adds up and increases the temperature inside the room.

-It goes without saying that switching the lights to more energy-efficient devices such as LED bulbs saves on electricity and reduce the amount of heat generated.
+It goes without saying that switching the lights to more energy-efficient devices such as LED bulbs saves on electricity and reduces the amount of heat generated.